atbulbs/phaser_memory_leak_test/README.md

 # phaser memory leak test demo

+# to phaser author
+  We built a SPA and use phaser to create game.
+In our project, the game instance has to be created and destroyed for many times.
+Mean while, we found that, the momory increased gradually.What was the worest, our app in mobile would be crashed, so we test the memory leak through this demo.
+Looking forward to your reply.

 # run test
  * open the link [https://atbulbs.github.io/phaser_memory_leak_test/](https://atbulbs.github.io/phaser_memory_leak_test/)
  * input the times create and destroy phaser game, it's dedault value is 10